al-hub/vifm/README.md

 Here is my screenshot with tmux. : )
 ![vifmscreenshot](https://raw.githubusercontent.com/al-hub/data/main/img/vifm-screenshot.jpg)

-'w' is quick view (as totalcommand in windows)
+'w' is quick view (as total command in windows)
 And you can folder compare using by " :compare listall " command on vifm.
 ![vifmscreenshot-gif](https://raw.githubusercontent.com/al-hub/data/main/img/vifm-screenshot.gif)